 MA PROGRAM INFORMATION

-Students pursuing academic careers in the humanities and the sciences may take the Master of Arts in Philosophy as preparation for Ph.D.-level work in philosophy and other environmentally related fields.
-The curriculum for the Master of Arts provides students with foundational training in environmental philosophy, the history of Western philosophy and religious studies, and interdisciplinary experiences through a flexible program.
-It is also a good background for students planning careers in environmental law, journalism, or work in the private, public, or non-governmental sectors.
+Students pursuing academic careers in the humanities and the sciences may take the Master of Arts in Philosophy as preparation for Ph.D.-level work in philosophy and related fields.
+The curriculum for the Master of Arts provides students with foundational training in the history of Western philosophy and religion, environmental philosophy, the philosophy of science and technology, and interdisciplinary experiences through a flexible program.
+It is also a good background for students planning careers in law, journalism, or work in the private, public, or non-governmental sectors.

 In the initial stages of study the departmental Director of Graduate Studies will primarily advise students.
 Student supervision and advisement in the more advanced stages of study will be the responsibility of the student's major professor and committee.
 Graduate students assume full responsibility for knowledge of all Toulouse School of Graduate Studies and University of North Texas rules, regulations, and deadlines published in the Graduate Catalog and of all departmental and program requirements concerning their degree program.